RationalAsh/biorobotics-lab-nus/content/authors/cindy-sia/_index.md

   - Research Engineers
 ---

 Cindy received her B.E. degree in Biomedical Engineering from National University of Singapore in 2020.
-Her research interests include wearable devices for stroke rehabilitation and robot-assisted therapy in rehabilitation.

 Currently, she is working as a Research Engineer in the Biorobotics Lab under the supervision of Dr. Yu Haoyong.
+Her main jobscope includes biomechanics data collection in labolatory and field study.